clcert/ChaCha20-Generator-Utilities/js/README.md

-# ChaCha20-Generator-Utilities
+# ChaCha20-Generator-Utilities - JavaScript
 Uses the ChaCha20 implementation https://github.com/skeeto/chacha-js as a base for various functions related to random number generation.

 ## Instantiation and simple examples
 First, make sure you've also included the base ChaCha20 implementation in order to be able to use the ChaChaRand object, like so:
 ```html
 <script type="text/javascript" src="lib/chacha-js-skeeto/chacha.js"></script>